ruisuantonio/quote-test-main/README.md

 # Daily Quote

-> **Citacao:** There are no limitations to the mind except those we acknowledge... — Napoleon Hill
+> **Citacao:** A person who does not read is no better than one cannot read. — Earl Nightingale

 fim do arquivo